lindseyh251/My-Data-Science-Portfolio/README.md

 [Predicting Presence at March Madness Tournament 2024](https://github.com/lindseyh251/My-Data-Science-Portfolio/blob/84192183ebe2db30f0bdb03f61f3e8437c26a7a0/my_projects/march_madness_projects/march_madness_2024.R)

 This is a logistic regression analysis to predict if a team will make it to the March Madness Tournament based on team statistics such as Pre-Tournament.AdjTempo, Pre-Tournament.AdjOE, Pre-Tournament.AdjDE, Pre-Tournament.AdjEM, AvgHeight, and Experience.
+I used cross-validation to prevent overfitting and calculated AUC/ROC graph, and a confusion matrix to visualize accuracy and precision (AUC = 0.9 and PPV = 0.75).

 [Profiling Royals Hitters using Classification and Principal Components (2024 season)](https://github.com/lindseyh251/My-Data-Science-Portfolio/tree/9c80ab2940fe699ebb6a92f7d3bfcf3dcc4f10d3/my_projects/royals_hitters)